IPv4

 3. Pricing Fluctuations

-Scarcity affects prices.
+Scarcity directly impacts pricing.
 When inventory is low:

 • Lease prices rise